Heroku Data Links

 Table of Contents

-Heroku Data Links allows you to connect disparate data sources, such as Heroku Redis, to a Heroku Postgres database.
-This allows you to use SQL semantics to read and write data, regardless of where the data lives.
+Heroku Data Links helps you connect a Heroku Postgres database to another Heroku Postgres database.
+After connecting, you can use SQL semantics to read and write data from them, regardless of where the data lives.

 Heroku Data Links uses a native feature of Postgres called Foreign Data Wrappers.
-With Foreign Data Wrappers, it affords a developer the ability to specify a foreign server and the tables in a remote database that map to federated tables in the local database.
+A Foreign Data Wrapper maps the logical representation of foreign tables on a foreign server to tables in the local database.

-When you write a query against data in a remote database, Postgres will automatically query the remote data transparently to the developer, allowing you to join it with local data.
+When you write a query against data in a remote database, Postgres transparently queries the remote data.
 The details of where the data lives and how it’s abstracted in Postgres are pushed down into the Postgres extension that connects the two data stores.

 Heroku Data Links takes care of the difficult parts of managing Foreign Data Wrappers, including creating the server specification within the local database and creating tables to query against in the remote system.